European Service Module: From 2017

-In November 2019, ESA member states approved the financing of ESMs for Artemis 3 and 4.
+In November 2019, ESA member states approved the financing of ESMs for Artemis III and IV.
 In May 2020 the contract between Airbus and the European Space Agency for the production of a third European Service Module was signed.

-In October 2020, ESA and NASA sign a Memorandum of understanding which includes the provision by ESA of ESM-4 and ESM-5 as a participation in the Gateway, allowing three flights of European astronauts to Lunar orbit between 2025 and 2030.
+In October 2020, ESA and NASA sign a memorandum of understanding which includes the provision by ESA of ESM-4 and ESM-5 as a participation in the Gateway space station, allowing three flights of European astronauts to Lunar orbit between 2025 and 2030.

 In February 2021, the contract between Airbus and the European Space Agency to provide ESM-4 to ESM-6 was signed.

+However on 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the Orion program after Artemis III.
+The budget allocates funding for a program to transition to "more cost-effective commercial systems".